 A positive group for parents and carers to arrange groups and meet-ups for neurodiverse girls with an autistic profile.
 Click here for more details.

 An organisation designed to help and support people with disabilities and additional needs.
 We organise events, activities, discos and work with other organisations and companies to encourage friendships and fitness.
 Click here to visit the Nothing Special website

-An ASD youth group is held on Tuesday evenings at 65 High Street in Nailsea.
+An ASD youth group is held at 65 High Street in Nailsea.
 Click here for more details.